Freenove/Freenove_Complete_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0066/codes/python-lang/camera.rst

     :language: python
     :dedent:

-Read the signal pin of the button, and determine whether the button is pressed, if the button is pressed, take a photo and save it in the corresponding directory.
+Take a photo and save it in the corresponding directory.

 .. literalinclude:: ../../../freenove_Kit/Code/Python_GPIOZero_Code/36.1.1_Camera/Camera.py
     :linenos: